RenderKit/embree/doc/src/install.md

 not recommend using AOT compilation as it does not allow the usage of specialization constants to reduce code complexity.

-For ahead of time compilation (AOT compilation) add these compile options to the compilation phase:
+For ahead of time compilation add these compile options to the compilation phase of all C++ files that contain SYCL code:

     -fsycl -Xclang -fsycl-allow-func-ptr -fsycl-targets=spir64_gen